tmjonker/PasswordManager/README.md

 # Password Manager

-This is a project showcasing the Google Tink encryption library.
+This is a project utilizing both the Google Tink and Jasypt libraries.
 I made this to learn more about encryption and how to implement it into a Java program.
 More information is coming soon.

 ## Description